-Ions let you develop applications for the cloud by deploying your code to a running Datomic cluster.
+Ions let you develop applications for the cloud by deploying your code to a running Datomic compute group.
 You can focus on your application logic, writing ordinary Clojure functions, and the ion tooling and infrastructure handles the deployment and execution details.
-You can leverage your code both inside Datomic transactions and queries, and from the world at large via built-in support for AWS Lambda.
+You can leverage your code both inside Datomic transactions and queries, and from the world at large via built-in support for AWS Lambda and web services.

 There are four activities involved in using Datomic Ions:

-- dev - Write your application as a set of Clojure functions in a tools.deps based project.
-Keep it in a git repo.
+- dev - Write your application as a set of ordinary Clojure functions.

 - push - Capture your current local view of the world as a revision you can later deploy.

 - deploy a revision to a Datomic compute group.

 - bond - Use the functions you have deployed in transactions, queries, AWS Lambdas, or web services.

 - Leverage your Datomic Cloud cluster compute resources and data locality.